-- Upon arrival at school, each student is responsible for turning off his or her cell phone and for storing it in their locker. - Phones shall only be stored in lockers and may be removed from locker when students are dismissed. - If it becomes urgent to make a phone call, a student may ask permission to use the main office phone. - Cell phones are not to be visible or used during school hours, or while at school supervised activities, unless specific permission is given by a school supervisor. - After-school use of cell phones on the school campus may be directed by a teacher or coach.
-Cell phones should not be used to listen to music, check websites, watch videos, play games, etc. Students may not access the internet through the school server on their phones, iPods, etc.
+- 1. Upon arrival at school, each student is responsible for turning off his or her cell phone and for storing it in their locker. - 2.
+If it becomes urgent to make a phone call, a student may go to the office and ask permission to use the front desk phone. - 3.
+After-school use of cell phones on the school campus may be directed by a teacher or coach and should generally be limited to a quick checking of voice mail/text messages or a brief phone call.
+Cell phones should not be used to listen to music, check websites, watch videos, play games, etc. Students may not access the internet through the school server on their phones, iPods, etc. - 4.
+Appropriate consequences will be given if the cell phone rule is violated.
+Following a phone-related infraction, cell phones will be confiscated and sent to the main office to be picked up by a parent after school.
+Subsequent infractions will result in further consequences.